This is a New Year’s Story.

 The creature has blocked the small boarded path leading back to the lighthouse from the lookout.
 With harrowed, staggering steps – a badly-maintained animatronic werewolf from a house of horrors that couldn’t hurt a fly – the lycanthrope advances its tall, drawn body towards the cheering congregation; still shrouded in a cloak of black, boiling air.
 The swirling lights are now its eyes.
 It empties its lungs like two smouldering plastic bags too close to a bonfire, haemorrhaging terror through every pore, like sweat.
 Out… and in.
 One big breath of air through the rifts of razor sharp enamel and into the blackness of those lungs before the lighthouse werewolf is ready.

 The bongo drums, played by a whole gang of people in cheerful three-quarter Tibetan cotton pants, pick up again.
 The dancing continues and they all become one rhythmic being of like-minded souls on the same spiritual journey to find themselves, first and foremost, in places and moments like this.

 That is of course until your mind goes blank with fear.
 Evolutionary fear.
 And not just blank either.
-A violent and unsettling rush of darkness and real pain – maybe like dropping a big wrench on your bare foot or hitting your head on the transmission of a car, I’m sure Polynesian mechanics can emphasize – that swallows any sense of one’s self; as if it never existed to begin with.
+A violent and unsettling rush of darkness and real pain – like dropping a big wrench on your bare foot or hitting your head on the transmission of a car, I’m sure Polynesian mechanics can emphasise – that swallows any sense of one’s self; as if it never existed to begin with.
 Like a Big Bang that never happened.
 The kind of fear, that lets you know, it’s truly and once and for all too late to begin.